Surface Laptop: Everything you need to know

 Pricing and release date

-You can preorder the Surface Laptop now.
-Units will begin shipping June 15.
+The Surface Laptop began shipping most SKUs June 15, and the highest-end SKU started shipping June 30, though just in one color.
+That's over, thankfully.
+You can order the Surface Laptop from Microsoft’s site, and it’s also available from major retailers.

 Pricing starts at $999, and quickly goes up from there.
-We’ve summarized the pricing per configuration below, and detailed specs follow:
+We’ve summarized the full prices per configuration below (and you can find full specs and features later in this article).
+Students enjoy a 10-percent discount: For the entry-level Surface Laptop, that would drop its price from $999 to $899.10.

 Intel Core i5 CPU, 4GB RAM, 128GB SSD: $999